lichendust/meander/readme.md

     $ meander data [some_film.fountain] [data.json]

-This is provided as a useful (but lossy[^2]) data exchange format.
+This is provided as a useful data exchange format.
 Rather than conversion to other screenplay tools, this is intended for use with non-screenplay software, such as furnishing production-tracking tools with screenplay metadata or dumping statistics into spreadsheets.

 The resulting JSON blob is a dictionary containing four entries: